 I do, and the Audible App doesn’t help.

 Looks sleek with its hip minimalist design, right?

-When you “Play Clip”, it only plays 10 seconds or so.
-For more, you need to click “Go to Bookmark”.
+When you click on “Play Clip”, it only plays for 10 seconds or so.
+To listen longer, you need to click “Go to Bookmark”.

-But the functionality sucks: it doesn’t take you back to the original track, there are no cursors and you can’t rewind or fast forward.
+But the functionality sucks: it doesn’t take you back to the original track.
+It just starts playing the track from the bookmark tab, and there are no cursors to control the audio.
+Such as, from the bookmarks, you can’t rewind, stop, or fast forward.